jcape1/publications/README.md

 # publications

-This folder contains final versions of published papers that have all been peer-reviewed.
+This folder contains final, published versions of peer-reviewed papers.